govern0000/View/Docue/Style/a.md

 Button does not use other field to store whether it is being pushed on.

-View style is to be used for tool and with Crystal icon theme.
+View style is to be used for tool and with Eclipse icon theme.